-Task number Completed tasks The evidence/information to show The Pensions Regulator Comments/Checklist 6 Contribution calculations You may be using your payroll provider or The People's Pension to calculate the pension contributions for your employees.
+Task number Completed tasks The evidence/information to show The Pension Regulator Comments/Checklist 6 You've calculated the pension contributions for your employees You may be using your payroll provider or The People's Pension to calculate the pension contributions for your employees.
 You'll need to show the regulator how your contributions are calculated using your own records.
 Your pension scheme will have been set up originally using specific contribution rates on an earnings basis.
-These are outlined in your worker groups and can be viewed in the 'Manage Employer/Manage Worker Group' section in your Online Services account (more on page 17 of the Online Services guide ).
+These are outlined in your worker groups, which can be viewed in the 'Manage employer/manage worker group' section in your Online Services account (find out more on page 17 of the Online Services guide).
 For more information on qualifying earnings, take a look at paragraph 49 on page 19 of The Pensions Regulator's Detailed guidance for employers, No. 4 (Pension schemes) .
 If you're self-certifying the pension scheme, you'll need to provide the certificate and data/evidence to support it.
 For more information on certification, take a look at paragraphs 67 to 77 on pages 22 to 24 of The Pensions Regulator's Detailed guidance for employers, No. 4 (Pension schemes) .
-7 Re-assessed your workforce in line with your payroll run for those not in the pension scheme You would have monitored the ages and earnings of your new and existing employees and checked their eligibility for auto- enrolment every pay period.
-As your employees became eligible they'll need to have been enrolled in to The People's Pension.
+7 You've reassessed your workforce in line with your payroll run for those not in the pension scheme You would have monitored the ages and earnings of your new and existing employees and checked their eligibility for autoenrolment every pay period.
+As your employees become eligible, they'll need to have been enrolled in The People's Pension.
 You'll need to provide evidence of this in practice, from either your payroll system or our assessment tool (if you chose to use this).
-You can view your employees' records in your Online Services account by going to the 'Manage Employee Details' section (more on page 11 and 12 of the Online Services guide ).
+You can view your employees' records in your Online Services account by going to the 'Manage employee details' section (find out more about this on pages 11 and 12 of the Online Services guide).
 This will show when your employees were auto-enrolled, opted in or joined and when their joiner information was sent by The People's Pension.
-8 New joiners You'll have written to each new employee, explaining more about their options and The People's Pension.
-(Please, see point A and B in 'Task 2' above, for more information).
+8 You've written to new joiners You'll have written to each new employee, explaining more about their options and The People's Pension.
+(Please see points A and B in 'Task 2' above for more information).
 You might have also used one of the templates from our communications toolkit to tell your employees more about their workplace pension.
-9 Opt outs 'Opting out' is when a member of the pension scheme decides to leave it within a month of being enrolled and receives a refund of their contributions.
+9 You have records of any opt outs 'Opting out' is when a member of the pension scheme decides to leave it within a month of being enrolled and receives a refund of their contributions.
 You must not encourage your employees to opt out of their workplace pension as this could be considered as 'inducement'.
-Any decision to opt out must be made freely by your employees without influence by you.
-For more information about the opt out process take a look at our opt-out factsheet .
-You can view your employees' records in your Online Services account by going to the 'Manage Employee Details' section (more on page 11 and 12 of the Online Services guide ).
-This will show when an employee chose to opt out.
+Any decision to opt out must be made freely by your employees without any influence from you.
+For more information about the opt-out process, take a look at our opt-out factsheet .
+You can view your employees' records in your Online Services account by going to the 'Manage employee details' section (find out more about this on pages 11 and 12 of the Online Services guide).
+This will show when an employee chose to opt-out.